 Column 5 in Table 1 shows the variation between laboratories in the percentage of taxa identified in the samples.
-Compared to the number of taxa found by Thomson Unicomarine three of the seven laboratories (LB1806, LB1808 and LB1810) extracted the same number of taxa.
-Two other laboratories (LB1802 and 1807) extracted fewer taxa, the re-analyses showing that additional taxa were either present in the taxon pots or new taxa present in the residue.
-Only one laboratory (LB1822) recorded more taxa, the main reason for this being misidentification by the laboratory; the re-analysis showed that a number of taxa found by the laboratory were repeat taxa which reduced the total number of taxa compared to the number found by Thomson Unicomarine.
+Compared to the number of taxa found by Thomson Unicomarine three of the seven laboratories (LB1901, LB1907 and LB1922) extracted the same number of taxa.
+Two other laboratories (LB1902 and LB1904) extracted fewer taxa, the re-analyses showing that new taxa were present in the residue.
+Only one laboratory (LB1903) recorded more taxa, the main reason for this being mis-identification by the laboratory; the re-analysis showed that one taxon found by the laboratory was a repeat taxon which reduced the total number of taxa compared to the number found by Thomson Unicomarine.

 The values presented for the number of taxa not extracted (column 10) refer to taxa not recorded or extracted (even if misidentified) elsewhere in the results.
-Four of the seven laboratories (LB1804, LB1808, LB1810 and LB1822) extracted representatives of all the taxa present in their samples.
-Two laboratories (LB1806 and LB1807) missed only one taxon each and in the worst case one laboratory (LB1802) missed five taxa.
+Four of the six laboratories (LB1901, LB1903, LB1907 and LB1922) extracted representatives of all the taxa present in their samples.
+Two laboratories (LB1902 and LB1904) missed one taxon each.